jpane24/OVtool/README.md

     ## [1] "94% Done!"
     ## [1] "100% Done!"

-In our example, `ov_sim` produced a note saying “The maximum rho value you specified is less than the maximum absolute correlation an observed covariate has with the outcome.
-The rho grid was automatically expanded.”
+In our example, `ov_sim` produced a warning saying “You specified a rho grid whose maximum value is less than the maximum absolute correlation at least one observed covariate has with the outcome.
+The rho grid was automatically expanded to include all weight\_covariates specified in the relevant graphics.
+If you want the rho grid range to remain from 0 to 0.4 then you must exclude the following variables from the weight\_covariates argument: eps7p\_0, tss\_0, dss9\_0.”
 The grid was expanded to ensure all `weight_covariates` could be seen on the contour plot.
-If the user does not want the grid expanded, they can leave out the observed covariates used in the propensity score model that have an absolute correlation with the outcome that is greater than the maximum rho value the user specifies.
+If the user does not want the grid expanded, they can leave out the observed covariates used in the propensity score model that have an absolute correlation with the outcome that is greater than the maximum rho value the user specifies (`eps_7p_0`, `dss9_0`, and `tss_0`).
-In the tutorial, if we did not want the rho grid expanded, we could specify
-`weight_covariates = c("sfs8p_0", "sati_0", "ada_0", "recov_0", "mhtrt_0")`.
-We dropped `eps_7p_0`, `dss9_0`, and `tss_0` because they all had absolute correlations with the outcome that are greater than 0.4.

 The grid values are not required; if es\_grid and/or rho\_grid are set to `NULL`, the tool will calculate reasonable values to simulate over.
-In other words, the tool will iterate over all observed covariate associations with the treatment indicator on an effect size scale to derive a reasonable range.
-This process uses an OVtool inner function called `find_esgrid()`.
+For this tutorial we set `es_grid` to NULL.
+The tool then iterated over all observed covariate associations with the treatment indicator on an effect size scale to derive a reasonable range.

 There are a few methodological assumptions that are important for an analyst to understand.